-5 Basic Must-Haves for Every Nonprofit Website
+5 Basic Must-Haves for Nonprofit Websites

 As a nonprofit, your goal to convince donors to give begins at your website—the public-facing home base of your operations.
 Just like any other company website, yours should be easily navigable, aesthetically appealing, and comprehensive.
 Most importantly, any nonprofit website needs the following five basic elements.

 1. Streamlined Donation Page

 While website visitors may end up clicking through to your donation page, fully intending to make a gift, your donation page itself can still influence whether they make it or not.
 Make sure that your donation page or donation site doesn’t have any links that would distract and direct people off the page before they make their gift.
 The overall page should be short and sweet, capturing only the most important information necessary.
 If your donation page includes images, make sure they’re high-quality.

 Include links to your organization’s social media accounts in your website’s sidebar or footer.
 Don’t forget to list them in your newsletters and email signatures too.